awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 To check whether your load balancer integrates with AWS WAF, select your load balancer in the AWS Management Console and choose the **Integrated services** tab\.

 By default, if the load balancer cannot get a response from AWS WAF, it returns an HTTP 500 error and does not forward the request\.
-If you need your load balancer to forward requests to targets even if it is unable to contact AWS WAF, you can enable the WAF fail open attribute\.
+If you need your load balancer to forward requests to targets even if it is unable to contact AWS WAF, you can enable the AWS WAF fail open attribute\.

-**To enable WAF fail open using the console**
+**To enable AWS WAF fail open using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.